-Article 55(1) Asylum Act refers to the regulation concerning social security.
+Article 55(1) of the Asylum Act refers to the regulation concerning social security.
 Hence, the affiliation to social security bodies will mostly depend on residency and/or work.
-Concerning family benefits, Article 55(2) Asylum Act lays down that these benefits are paid out as soon as a person has the refugee status/displaced or is provisionally admitted.
-According to Article 55(3) AsylG, Liechtenstein pays the social contribution for sickness insurance as well as the out-of-pocket part (letter a); dental care is provided if it is necessary because of pain or sickness (letter b).
+Concerning family benefits, Article 55(2) of the Asylum Act lays down that these benefits are paid out as soon as a person has the refugee status/S-status or is provisionally admitted.
+According to Article 55(3) of the Asylum Act, Liechtenstein pays the social contribution for sickness insurance as well as the out-of-pocket part (letter a); dental care is provided if it is necessary because of pain or sickness (letter b).